AminoApps/hashids-bn/README.md

-**hashid-bn** is small JavaScript library to generate YouTube-like ids from numbers.
+**hashids-bn** is small JavaScript library to generate YouTube-like ids from numbers.
 This fork uses BigNumber so that number isn't limited.
 [http://hashids.org/javascript](http://hashids.org/javascript)

 Getting started